Oreire/app-balancer-project/README.md

   #Redis adffords the implemention of:

     #Highly Available, Distributed and Secure in-memory cache
-    #Decreased Access L
+    #Decreased Access Latency
     #Increased Throughput
-    #Optimoization of Loads on the Relational or NoSQL databases & Applications
+    #Optimization of Loads on the Relational or NoSQL databases & Applications

 # Backend S3 strorage for terraform state files